-Raccoon Butterflyfish get their name from their markings, which resemble a raccoon, with a black and white mask.
-An interesting addition to a community saltwater tank, these fish are not reef-friendly as they will eat coral and invertebrates.
+Raccoon butterflyfish get their name from their markings, which resemble the black and white mask of a raccoon.
+As an interesting member of the butterflyfish family, they make great additions to community saltwater tanks.
+However, these fish are not reef-friendly and will eat coral and invertebrates.

 These fish are middle to bottom dwellers and are carnivores.

-In this guide, I’ll detail the natural habitat of Raccoon Butterflyfish and offer suggestions on how to adapt them to life in a community aquarium.
+In this guide, we’ll detail the natural habitat of raccoon butterflyfish and offer suggestions on how to adapt them to life in a community aquarium.

 |Temperament:||Peaceful except with their own species|